 Mr. Chang’s dispute resolution experience includes the following matters:

-- Representing an architecture design and contractor business in a BIT claim against a Central Asian sovereign state, relating to the host state’s expropriation of various investments.
+- Representing investor in a BIT claim against a Central Asian sovereign state, relating to the host state’s expropriation of various in-country investments.

 - Representing the Czech Republic in a BIT claim filed by a construction conglomerate, relating to the privatization and public tender sale of a state-owned manufacturing plant.
 An aggressive defense led to favorable settlement for Czech Republic.